joao-pedro-braz/firmata-liquidcrystali2c/README.md

 We first need an instance of Firmata, which we get by calling `Firmata class>>#onPort:baudRate:`, after that we can send the         extension message `Firmata>>#lcdAt:withColumns:andRows:` to said instance (with the address, number of columns and number of rows your LCD panel has) and get back a `FirmataLiquidCrystalI2C`, which is the     main class of this package.
 Remember to call `FirmataLiquidCrystalI2C>>#init` to ready the LCD panel (See also `FirmataLiquidCrystalI2C>>#init:` and `FirmataLiquidCrystalI2C>>#begin`).

-With the LCD panel initiated, the World's your oyster.
+With the LCD panel initiated, the world's your oyster.
 You can then do things like:

 - Print 'Hello World':